Resource Links Policy Submittal and Posting Guidelines

 Please email us your link(s) for review.

 The spam filter has been set very low for this particular email address so that all messages will pass through.
 Please don’t send five or six follow-ups emails over a two week period asking if we got your request (yes, this happens a lot).
-We love hearing from our readers, but we have many other projects going, so we don’t always have time to respond individually (and we hate using “form” replies instead of personal responses).
+We love hearing from our readers, but we have many other projects going, so we don’t always have time to respond individually.

 We hope to update the various resource pages at least once or twice a month as time allows, so please be patient.

-Please include the word “Packers” somewhere in the “Subject Line” of your email.
+Please include the word “Packers” in the “Subject Line” of your email.

 Thanks very much for your contribution to our site.